Diploma in Peace Management

-The Diploma links theoretical knowledge and practical competences through online lectures, sharing of experiences and discussions with key practitioners, applied learning and critical reflections.
-The aim of the programme is to equip graduates with solid knowledge and the ability to handle the most complex challenges that professionals face in the field.
+The Diploma in Peace Management links theoretical knowledge and practical competences through online lectures, experience sharing, discussions with key practitioners, applied learning and critical reflections.
+The aim of the programme is to equip graduates with the solid knowledge and the ability to handle the most complex challenges that professionals face in the field.

-Built on the expertise developed by the United Nations Institute for Training and Research, Kyung Hee University and the World Federation of United Nations Associations, the Diploma in Peace Management explores a variety of technical and soft skills, needed by personnel working in conflict and post-conflict environments to effectively achieve their mandates while dealing with daily challenges.
+Built on the expertise developed by the United Nations Institute for Training and Research (UNITAR), Kyung Hee University (KHU) and the World Federation of United Nations Associations (WFUNA), the Diploma in Peace Management addresses a variety of technical and soft skills, needed by personnel working in conflict and post-conflict contexts to effectively achieve their mandates while dealing with daily challenges.

 Main topics covered by the Diploma in Peace Management include: